Skip to main contentSkip to navigation

 PS5000-Series Controller Silicon

-The five controllers below share the Phison NVMe firmware family but differ in process node, channel count, cache topology, and encryption posture.
+The controllers below share the Phison NVMe firmware family but differ in process node, channel count, cache topology, and encryption posture.
 Identifying the exact controller before powering the drive in a workstation matters because each variant has a distinct Safe Mode entry sequence and a different PC-3000 loader database entry.

 ControllerInterfaceChannelsCacheProcessAES